rouxpz/fclc-data-vis/README.md

 Laptops and cell phones are not to be used in class, as there are designated computers in the classroom on which to work.
 Computers are to be used for following along during demos and for individual project work during workshopping days.
 Please do not use the computers during class discussions or during other students’ project critiques.

+Students will be required to post weekly updates and progress on a blog of your choosing: either an existing blog with a specific, class-related tag, or a new blog created especially for the class.
+Some good resources for blog creation are Wordpress, Tumblr, or Blogger, but any platform may be used as long as it is publicly accessible.

 Projects are due by the beginning of class on the assigned due date.
 Grades will drop 10% for every day past the due date that an assignment is not turned in.

 Attendance is mandatory.
 More than two (2) unexcused absences will result in automatic failure.
 Please be prompt to class; lateness of more than ten (10) minutes will count as an unexcused absence unless cleared beforehand.